PeARSearch/PeARS-lite/README.md

 SPDX-License-Identifier: AGPL-3.0-only
 -->

-# PeARS Lite
+# PeARS Lite - OMD integration

 ## What and why

-*PeARS Lite* is a bare-bone version of PeARS which will allow you to index and search Web document in your language, locally and robustly.
+This version of *PeARS Lite* is the one integrated with the On My Disk framework.

 ## Installation and Setup